Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 export default App;
 ```

 Use a class-based component, which is an older less-preferable means to build components.
 However, you’ll see some of them out in the wild, so it’s useful to take a look at how they’re built.
-For future lessons, we’ll be using the more modern functional components with **React Hooks** which look quite different.
+For future lessons, you’ll be using the more modern functional components with **React Hooks** which look quite different.

 For **class-based** components, you need to `extend` React’s Component class.
 Do that by typing the `extends` keyword after our class declaration, and then extending the `React.Component` class there.

-To make this look a little cleaner, import the `Component` class as part of our React import at the top of the file.
+To make this look a little cleaner, import the `Component` class as part of your React import at the top of the file.
 Add it as a named import like this:

 `import React, { Component } from 'react';`

 By doing that, you can replace the `React.Component` part with just `Component`.

 Finally, add a `default export` for this component which is just `App`.
-You’ll add this right after our class declaration.
+You’ll add this right after your class declaration.

 `export default App;`

 You’re not quite finished yet, but you’ve got the building blocks in there.
-If you run this now, nothing would happen because our component doesn’t return anything.
+If you run this now, nothing would happen because your component doesn’t return anything.

 ### Add a Title

 All React components have to provide a `return` which is usually a block of `JSX`.
 With class-based components, you have to first provide a `render()` method and then add a `return` statement within the `render()` method.

-To get started and to test your app, just return a heading.
-Add a `render()` method, add a `return` statement within that and add a simple message using an `<h1>` tag.
+To get started and to test your app, just return a `heading`.
+Add a `render()` method, add a `return` statement within that, and add a simple message using an `<h1>` tag.

 ```
 render() {
  return (
-  <h1>Welcome to the Software Development</h1>
+  <h1>Welcome to Software Development</h1>
  );
 }
 ```

 Great!
-Jump over to your terminal and type `npm start` to start Parcel building and running your app.
+Jump over to your terminal and type `npm start` to start Parcel building and run your app.
 Parcel’s going to find your `index.html` file, follow it to your 	`index.js` file.
 This will load your `App` component and then Parcel will bundle that all up, optimize it, and start a local development server that runs at http://localhost:1234.

 The development server should start up and open a web page where you’ll see your lovely welcome message, ‘`Welcome to Software Development`’.